 The relevance of news programs and reporting varies greatly, both in terms of the various types of information and in terms of the needs of the recipients.
 A large part of the information conveyed is primarily used for orientation in the world, i.e. the knowledge of which special events are occurring in different parts of the world.

 Disasters anywhere in the world rarely have a personal connection to the reality of the audience.
 It can be different for news from politics and business.
 When elections take place and who will be running which program, we find out almost exclusively from the media.

 Information put to the test

 While any person can publish information or positions on the Internet, the content of which is difficult to check for the user, journalists have the function of gatekeeper in serious reporting, who only uses verified sources on the basis of professional research.
 Nevertheless, the serious reporting and documentation are sometimes subject to errors.

 Check the conveyance of reality

 Children and adolescents should therefore be informed as much as possible about the procurement of information, the production conditions and the sources of errors in the news and reporting.
-It is understandable that, one would rather report something positive like with brief lenormand which talks about cards, than something negative about political camps to which one feels oneself belong.

 The idea that the media could represent a reasonably accurate representation of reality is a utopia.
 It starts with the fact that there is hardly anything to be found in media reporting about normal events and things that are taken for granted.
 What matters is what is extraordinary, what goes wrong, the catastrophe, the accident, the crisis, the violation of the norm.